primefaces/primefaces/docs/10_0_0/components/schedule.md

 overlap | If false (default), prevents this event from being dragged/resized over other events.
-Also prevents other events from being dragged/resized over this event. description | Tooltip text to display on mouseover of an event. url | Events with url set, do not trigger the selectEvent but open the url instead. renderingMode | Which event rendering mode of the full calendar should be used? dynamicProperties | Add additional properties to the event json.
-Can be used with the javascript extender method.
+Also prevents other events from being dragged/resized over this event. description | Tooltip text to display on mouseover of an event. url | Events with url set, do not trigger the selectEvent but open the url instead. display | Which event display mode of the full calendar should be used? dynamicProperties | Add additional properties to the event json.
+Can be used with the javascript extender method. backgroundColor | Background-Color of the event. borderColor | Color of the border surrounding the event. textColor | Color of the text inside the event.

 ## Ajax Behavior Events
 Schedule provides various ajax behavior events to respond user actions.